graviraja/100-Days-of-NLP/applications/classification/README.md

 ## POS tagging with BERT.ipynb

 After trying POS tagging with Transformer Encoder, POS Tagging with pre-trained BERT model is exploed.
 It achieved test accuracy of `91%`.

+# Natural Language Inference (NLI)

+The goal of natural language inference (NLI), a widely-studied natural language processing task, is to determine if one given statement (a premise) semantically entails another given statement (a hypothesis).

+## NLI with BiLSTM.ipynb

+This notebook covers the basic workflow.
+We'll learn how to: load data, create train/test/validation splits, build a vocabulary, create data iterators, define a model and implement the train/evaluate/test loop.

+The model used is a Siamese BiLSTM network.